Projects

 Tech: Python, NumPy, unittest, Sphinx, Slurm

 PyXtal is an open-source Python library for crystal structure prediction.
 It introduced a novel algorithm for generating molecular crystal structures with user-defined symmetry constraints.
-It is available for installation via pip on PyPi.
+It was created in collaboration with Dr. Qiang Zhu for my masters thesis, and is now maintained by his research group.
+The library is available for installation via pip on PyPi.

 Wave Equation Simulation